fujaba/fulibFx/README.md

 the sub-controllers have been rendered.

 If a For-Loop is defined in a method annotated with `@Controller.onRender` in any (sub-)controller, the `@Controller.onRender` will (obviously) be called first.
-After that, the `Initializer` of the for-Controller will be called and then the for-controller will be initialized and then rendered.
+After that, the initializer (`BiConsumer`) of the for-Controller will be called and then the for-controller will be initialized and then rendered.

 #### Example